 NATIONAL TELL A STORY DAY

-National Tell a Story Day on April 27th each year in the United States encourages people of all ages to share all kinds of stories.
-Whether it’s read from a book, one from your imagination, or an actual story from a childhood memory, the day supports gathering with friends and family to share those stories.
+National Tell a Story Day on April 27th each year in the United States encourages people of all ages to share stories.
+The stories can take many forms, too.
+You can read from a book or create one from your imagination.
+Stories recreated from childhood memory leave an indelible imprint on both the storyteller and the listener.
+No matter what story you tell, the day supports gathering with friends and family to share those stories.

-Storytelling is an ancient practice used to hand down knowledge from one generation to the next.
-It’s a wonderful way to pass on family traditions, histories, and long told tales and can be entertaining as well as educational.
-Some of the very best stories come from real-life experience.
+The ancient practice of storytelling handed down knowledge from one generation to the next.
+It is a wonderful way to pass on family traditions, histories, and long-told tales.
+It can also be entertaining as well as educational.
+Any good storyteller will tell you, some of the very best stories come from real-life experiences.

-Many people enjoy listening to their grandparents share their stories about when they were growing up (back in the day).
-Spending time telling stories with family, friends, and loved ones is a time for all to learn from each other, to remember, and to grow closer together.
+The celebration encourages every generation to tell stories.
+That includes the youngest storytellers to most experienced.
+Gather grandparents and children together to swap tales.
+Pick a topic and let the tales spin.
+Bring favorite books or well-remembered fables to tell.
+Spending time telling stories with family, friends, and loved ones is a time for all to learn from each other, remember, and grow closer together.

 Besides creating a bonding environment, oral storytelling provides rich opportunities to reminisce.
 While connecting the past to our present, oral storytelling also fosters creativity.
 It encourages the use of imagination that lasts a lifetime.